JetBrains/kotlin/INTEROP.md

 </div>

-However the lifetime of allocated memory is often bound to lexical scope.
+However, the lifetime of allocated memory is often bound to the lexical scope.
 It is possible to define such scope with `memScoped { ... }`.
-Inside the braces the temporary placement is available as implicit receiver, so it is possible to allocate native memory with `alloc` and `allocArray`, and the allocated memory will be automatically freed after leaving the scope.
+Inside the braces, the temporary placement is available as an implicit receiver, so it is possible to allocate native memory with `alloc` and `allocArray`, and the allocated memory will be automatically freed after leaving the scope.